STEM Careers Guidance

 We know that young people need help in making decisions about education and careers.
 Thus, we encourage children to;

-- Weigh-up university courses and alternatives to higher education.
+- Secondly, weigh-up university courses and alternatives to higher education.

-- Find out about career paths and achieving future goals.
+- Thirdly, find out about career paths and achieving future goals.

 - Identify key skills, strengths and interests.